SenthilNayagan/senthilnayagan.github.io/_posts/devops/orchestration/apache-airflow/2022-07-24-airflow-setting-sla.markdown

 # How to set SLA in Airflow

-SLA stands for service-level agreement.
-It's a contract between a service provider and its customer that outlines the level of service expected by the customer and guaranteed by the vendor.
+SLA stands for **service-level agreement**.
+It's a *contract* between a service provider and its customer that outlines *the level of service expected by the customer and guaranteed by the vendor*.

 In the context of Airflow, an SLA is the maximum amount of time a task or a DAG should take to complete.
 It serves to notify us if our DAG or tasks are taking longer than expected to complete.

-> Note that SLAs are set to the DAG execution date rather than the task start time.
+> **Note:** SLAs are set to the DAG execution date rather than the task start time.

 # SLA misses

 An SLA miss occurs if a task or DAG is not finished within the allotted time for the SLA.

+When SLAs are breached, Airflow can perform the following:

-If an SLA is missed, an email alert is sent detailing the list of tasks that missed their SLA.
-Additionally, the event is also logged in the database and made available in the web UI.
+- **Sends an email alert notification**
+- **Logs the event in the database** - the event is also logged in the database and made available in the web UI.
 The web UI gives us broad details about which task failed to meet the SLA and when.
 Additionally, it shows if an email was sent after the SLA failed.

-When SLAs are breached, Airflow can perform the following:

-- Sends an email alert notification
-- Logs the event in the database
-- Invokes the callback function via `sla_miss_callback`.
+- **Invokes the callback function** via `sla_miss_callback`.

-> It should be noted that only scheduled tasks will be checked against the SLA.
+> **Note:** It should be noted that only scheduled tasks will be checked against the SLA.
 An SLA miss won't be triggered by manually initiated tasks!

 # Defining SLAs